 For small beads like our 2.5 x 1.5mm multicoloured aquamarine, we chose to use 0.2mm sterling silver round wire as this was secure enough and looks lovely and delicate once hung on ear wires and attaching one of our geometric charms.
 This sized wire is very easy to bend and manipulate which makes it perfect for earring drops as the wire is less likely to lose its shape, therefore it wouldn't be suitable for designs which may be handled more often such as on rings or bracelets.
 You can however work harden your jewellery wire to add more strength to your design - read our top tips here.

-0.5mm round wire is also suitable for wire wrapping beads however this works best with larger, statement beads such as the crystal point bead and amazonite beads which have big holes as shown above.
-This size wire is a little harder to wrap compared to 0.2mm wire but with a little practice you will be a pro in no time!
+0.5mm round wire is also suitable for wire wrapping beads however this works best with larger, statement beads which have large hole sizes.
+This size wire is a little harder to wrap compared to 0.2mm wire but with a little practice, you will be a pro in no time!

 0.6mm and 0.8mm round wire is perfect for creating wire wrapped rings featuring your favourite gemstone!
 Louisa from 'Jewellery By Louisa' shows off this gorgeous silver ring featuring a round bead for a classic yet contemporary design.
 Great to use on suitable large beads, cabochons, crystals and sea glass.